 The Conservancy holds certain conservation easements and deed restrictions (easements).
 The Conservancy obtains easements by the sale of a piece of land owned by the Conservancy, where part of the agreement is that the Conservancy retains the conservation easement on the land.
 The Conservancy also obtains easements from third parties by donation, or by reservation of rights upon sale of land, under which a third party maintains its ownership of the underlying land.
 Easements acquired through donation and easements established by reservation of rights are not recorded in the financial statements.
 Additionally, the Conservancy obtains easements through purchases directly from owners.
-In 2013, the Conservancy adopted a change in accounting policy from the prior year for purchased conservation easements in order to be consistent with certain other land trust practices and to best convey the long-term fair value of the easements.
 Purchased easements are recorded at cost and reduced to a carrying value of \$1 by the amount of any restricted grants received specifically for the easement purchases and by expensing the amount of the easement purchase funded by unrestricted revenue.
-All acres held as easements are disclosed in Note 6.
+Total acreage held as easements is disclosed in Note 6.